 1. 6 hours is more than enough

 While having a lie-in may feel beneficial at the time, there is plenty of research to show that the body does not simply undo the ill effects of poor sleep with a couple of lie-ins.
-In a recent study, healthy volunteers were deprived of sleep for 6 nights and then allowed to sleep for up to ten hours for 3 consecutive nights.
+In a recent study, two groups of healthy volunteers had their sleep limited to 5 hours a night.
+One group, though, was allowed to catch up on sleep at the weekend.

-While the extra sleep did correct the ill effects of sleep deprivation in the volunteers’ cortisol levels and feelings of fatigue, it did not return their mental performance to the level it was at before the sleep deprivation began.
-In addition, sleeping late at the weekend will upset your wake/sleep cycle for the week ahead.
+You also have to consider too, that sleeping late at the weekend will upset your wake/sleep cycle for the week ahead.
 A regular, consistent sleep pattern is the best thing to aim for.

 4. It is normal to feel like nodding off in the afternoon

-5. You need less sleep as you get older.
+6. You need less sleep as you get older

 As we age, changes in the hormones that regulate sleep do alter the wake/sleep cycle, but the total amount of sleep we need does not change dramatically.
 Older people may need to go to bed earlier, or nap during the day in order to get the amount of sleep they need.

-What you eat at night and when you eat it will affect your sleep.
+Finally, the oldest myth of all!
+Will eating cheese really keep you awake at night?
+The answer to this age old question is a resounding ‘no’.
+Cheese, in and of itself, is not responsible for giving you nightmares.
+What could potentially upset your dreams is how much of it you’re eating, alongside other foods.
 You do not want to go to bed starving hungry, but if your body is busy digesting food it will not be able to rest enough for sleep.
 Try to allow at least 2 hours before bed to digest dinner, and avoid rich, heavy fatty food as it is so hard to digest.